+35725368683

 Cyprus Digital Nomad visa

-The Cyprus Digital Nomad Visa Scheme is a remote work policy used across the European Union that was introduced by a Council of Ministers Decision on 15 October 2021.
-The EU describes the scheme as “teleworking for third-country nationals”.
+The Cyprus Digital Nomad Visa Scheme is a remote work policy used across the European Union.
+A Council of Ministers Decision introduced it on October 15, 2021.
+The EU describes the scheme as “teleworking for third-country nationals.”

 • work remotely in the IT sector while residing in Cyprus;